SusanMowers/Re_Cens_Doc/EN/markdown_log _for_ccri_prelim.md

 More blah blah
 <!-- Four line breaks - needs the two spaces in the first line.
 In this example, I didn't put two spaces after the first line -->

-### More consistent formatting
+### 2. More consistent formatting
-1. Susan added sub-header numbers to unnumbered sub-headers.
+1. Added sub-header numbers to unnumbered sub-headers.
 We probably won't number the sections above CCRI Data Sources: 1 Selected published data tables be numbered.
 This would create numbering like 2.2.3.1.1.
 2. Any sections that look weird probably need to be formatted like the others

-### It's too much!
+### 3. It's too much!
-1. Just so much crammed is into **2.
+1. So much is crammed into **2.
 Microdata**.
 2. Susan will work on a detailed table of contents for this cluttered CCRI Data Sources section.

 #### Method